 All the vehicles and possessions were on display.

 I received the invoice for air freighting my bike to London.
 Total cost of shipping bike to Heathrow now US$2500

 As it was my last day in Iran I decided to go for a walk around the local area and through the park.
 It was a sunny warm day and good to just chill out and watch the world go by.

 Soroush took me out for dinner in the mountains.
 It was cool and next to the river.
 After a great meal we headed back to Teharan.

 We arrived back at 12:30am and Soroush ordered a taxi for me to get to the airport which is an hour’s drive from the house.

 I thanked Soroush for his kindness and incredible hospitality.
 I really enjoyed spending time with him learning about Iran and their culture.
 These are the experiences that will stay with you for the rest of your days.

-I was flying Ukrainian airlines and the flight stopped at Kiev, were I caught my next flight to Gatwick airport in London.
+I was flying Ukrainian airlines.
+The airline had cheap tickets as the Russians had shot one of their planes down a few weeks earlier.
+The flight stopped at Kiev, were I caught my next flight to Gatwick airport in London.